Click a name, or press the enter key on a name, to reveal the bio.

 Ciparick was born in New York City on New Year's Day in 1942.
 Reared in the Washington Heights community of New York, she received her undergraduate degree from Hunter College and, in 1967, was awarded a Juris Doctor degree from St. John's University School of Law.
 A staff attorney with the Legal Aid Society from 1967 to 1969, she left that position to assume the responsibilities of Assistant Counsel for the Judicial Conference of the State of New York.
 In 1972, she was designated Chief Law Assistant of the Criminal Court of the City of New York.
 In 1978, Mayor Edward I. Koch appointed Judge Ciparick to the Criminal Court bench and in 1982 she was elected to the New York State Supreme Court.
 On December 1, 1993, Governor Mario M. Cuomo announced her nomination for appointment to the Court of Appeals as the Court's first Hispanic member and on January 4, 1994, she took office.
 She was re-appointed by Governor Eliot Spitzer in November 2007 to serve until December 2012.
 She is now "Of Counsel" to the law firm of Greenberg Traurig, LLP, co-chairing its Appellate Practice Group.
 She advises clients on appellate matters, litigation strategy and mentors Greenberg Traurig's junior lawyers.
 She remains active in public service and serves on the Chief Judge's Task Force to Expand Access to Civil Legal Services, the New York Courts Historical Society and the New York State Indigent Legal Services Board.
 She was also appointed by the Chief Judge to co-chair the New York Justice Task Force that examines the causes of wrongful convictions.

-Cozier is Senior Counsel at Fensterstock & Partners LLP, where he represents institutions and individuals in complex business and commercial litigation, real estate litigation, estates litigation, federal and state appeals, arbitration and mediation, as well as serves as special master in state and federal court discovery proceedings.
-Cozier was formerly Senior Counsel at LeClairRyan in their litigation practice and a former member of Epstein Becker & Green, P.C., in the firm's national litigation and labor and employment practice groups.
-He was formerly an Associate Justice of the Appellate Division of Supreme Court, Second Judicial Department (2001-2006), Justice of the New York Supreme Court (1993-2001), Deputy Chief Administrative Judge (1994-1998), and a Judge of the Family Court of the State of New York (1986-1992).
-From 1998 to 2007, he also was an Adjunct Professor at Fordham University School of Law.
+Cozier maintains a litigation practice, where he represents institutions and individuals in complex business and commercial litigation, real estate litigation, estates litigation, partnership disputes, federal and state appeals, arbitration and mediation, and advisory litigation strategy.
+He is affiliated with Hubell & Associates LLC, of counsel.
+Previously, Cozier was Special Counsel at Fensterstock & Partners LLP (2016-2017); a member of LeClairRyan (2012-2016); and a member of Epstein Becker & Green, P.C.
+(2006-2011).
+He was formerly an Associate Justice of the Supreme Court, Appellate Division, Second Judicial Department (2001-2006), Justice of the New York Supreme Court (1993-2001), Deputy Chief Administrative Judge for the New York State Courts (1994-1998), and a Judge of the Family Court of the State of New York (1986-1992).
 Prior to his judicial service, Cozier was in private practice and served in various public sector legal positions.
-He currently is a member of the New York State Judicial Screening Committee for the First Department, the Board of Directors of the New York University School of Law Alumni Association, and a Fellow of the New York Bar Foundation.
-Cozier has served on the Mayor's Advisory Committee on the Judiciary since 2006.
-He received his Juris Doctor from New York University School of Law.
+Cozier currently is an Adjunct Professor at Fordham University School of Law, an Examiner on the Committee on Character and Fitness for the Supreme Court, Appellate Division, First Department, a Mediator in the Civil Appeals Mediation Program for the U.S. Court of Appeals for the Second Circuit, a member of the Board of Directors of New York University School of Law Alumni Association, a Fellow of the New York Bar Foundation, and a member of the Executive Committee of the Commercial and Federal Litigation Section of the New York State Bar Association.
+Cozier received his Juris Doctor from New York University School of Law.

 Gonzalez' legal career has been one primarily dedicated to public service.
 Upon his graduation from Columbia Law School in 1975, Gonzalez served as an Examining Attorney for the New York City Department of Investigation.
 From 1978 to 1980, he held the position of Counsel to the National Director of the Government of Puerto Rico, and from 1981 to 1984, he was a Hearing Officer for the New York State Division of Housing & Community Renewal.
 In 1985, Gonzalez was appointed as a Housing Court Judge in the New York City Civil Court.
 Two years later, he was elected Judge of the Civil Court in Bronx County.
 In 1992, he was elected to the New York State Supreme Court and in 1998, was elevated to the Appellate Term, First Department – the first Latino to hold that position.
 One year later, Gonzalez was appointed Administrative Judge of the Supreme Court, Bronx County.
 In March 2002, he was appointed as an Associate Justice of the Appellate Division, First Department.
 In March 2009, Governor David A. Paterson appointed Gonzalez as Presiding Justice of the First Department – the first Latino appointed to that position.
 Gonzalez is a member of the Association of Judges of Hispanic Heritage, where he served as its president from 1989 to 1993.
 Previously, he served as Chairman of the Judicial Hearing Officer Selection Advisory Committee for the First Judicial Department, member of the Twelfth Judicial District’s Task Force on Reducing Litigation Costs & Delay, and as an Instructor at Lehman College.